HomeCredit CardsCard-based Tokenization – 6 Steps to Tokenise Card and Stay Safe with...

 #6 Tokenised

-When you visit the same website or application again, the last four digits of your card are displayed to help you identify your card for doing the payment.
-Tokenised.
+When you visit the same website or application again, the last four digits of your card are displayed to help you identify your card for making the payment.
+Tokenized.

 Over to You